Swedish Americans: Assimilation

+An old emigrant letter, written in the summer of 1865 by a farmer in the Swedish lands of the Midwest to relatives in his home country, tells how they were at work out on the farm, when the news of President Lincoln's death reached them.
+In words which clearly speak of how this notice chilled them to the core, we're told of how their chores came to a halt, how their tools fell from the hands of the men, how these Swedish settlers felt as if their whole faith in life suddenly had been displaced, had collapsed.
+Their pain was great and gripping.
+This is a concrete image, taken directly from life.
+Lincoln, who'd brought the civil war to an end in victory, and thus put an end to slavery, to these people had become a symbol, an ideal, of freedom, of right, of law.
+And all this was what they valued the most in life.
+To a significant extent, it was also the pursuit of that ideal that had brought them the long way across the sea to the Big Country in the west.

 Swedes, moreover, were among the first founders of America with their New Sweden colony in Delaware.
 Swedish America was present in Congress under the Articles of Confederation period, and its role was momentous in fighting the war against slavery.
 As a paragon of freedom and the struggle against unfreedom, and as an exemplar of the courage of the Vikings in contrast to the Catholic Columbus, Swedish America could use its culture to stress its position as loyal adherents to the larger Protestant American society.

 In 1896 the Vasa Order of America, a Swedish-American fraternal organization, was founded to provide ethnic identity and social services such as health insurance and death subsidies, operates numerous social and recreational opportunities, and maintains contact with fellow lodges in Sweden.
 Johannes and Helga Hoving were its leaders, calling for the maintenance of the Swedish language and culture among Swedish Americans, especially the younger generation.
 However, they returned to Sweden in 1934 and Vasa itself became Americanized.